 - help customers or students to find items they need

 - select and buy books and other materials for libraries

-- catalogue and classify library materials
+- classify library materials

 - update and maintain electronic resources and databases

-- research information for customers (mainly in corporate or law libraries)
+- research information for customers or students

 - support customers to access information on their own devices